A person in a winter coat kneels on a leaf-covered ground, petting two brown dogs.

 PupBox hit national radar in 2016 when the founders appeared on Shark Tank.
 They pitched their concept to the Sharks and ended up sealing a deal with none other than Robert Herjavec, a fellow dog lover.

 The exposure from the show alone skyrocketed their customer base overnight.
-But even more useful than the TV time was the mentorship and resources gained from partnering with Robert.
-That investment marked a pivotal turning point in the PupBox financial vistas, giving the business both credibility and cash.
+But even more valuable than the TV time was the mentorship and resources gained from partnering with Robert.
+That investment marked a key turning point in the PupBox financial journey, giving the business both credibility and cash.

 3. The Subscription Box Model: Predictable Revenue, Maximum Loyalty